-JCAC Interrogation and Investigations Conducted in the Schools of this policy.
+Racial Harassment

+District employees shall not racially harass, or permit racial harassment of a student by another employee, student, non-employee or non-student.
+Neither shall a student racially harass another student or students.
+Violations of this policy shall result in disciplinary action, including termination of an employee, or disciplinary action against the student(s) involved.
+Supervisors who fail to follow this policy or who fail to investigate complaints shall be in violation of this policy.
 If the principal is the object of a harassment complaint, the student may bypass the principal and report directly to the superintendent.
 Complaints against the superintendent shall be heard by the board.

 Racial harassment shall include, but not be limited to:

-- Treatment of a student differently on the basis of race, color, or national origin in the context of an \geq - educational program or activity without a legitimate, nondiscriminatory reason so as to interfere with or limit the ability of the student to participate in or benefit from the services, activities or privileges provided by the recipient. - Harassing conduct (e.g., physical, verbal, graphic or written) that is sufficiently severe, pervasive or ≻ persistent so as to interfere with or limit the ability of an individual to participate in or benefit from the services, activities or privileges provided by a recipient. - Treatment, which effectively causes, encourages, accepts, tolerates or fails to correct a racially hostile \geq environment.
+- Treatment of a student differently on the basis of race, color, or national origin in the context of an educational program or activity without a legitimate, nondiscriminatory reason so as to interfere with or limit the ability of the student to participate in or benefit from the services, activities or privileges provided by the recipient. - > Harassing conduct (e.g., physical, verbal, graphic or written) that is sufficiently severe, pervasive or persistent so as to interfere with or limit the ability of an individual to participate in or benefit from the services, activities or privileges provided by a recipient. - Treatment, which effectively causes, encourages, accepts, tolerates or fails to correct a racially hostile ≻ environment.